davidbalbert/Watt/StandardKeyBindingResponder/README.md

 1. Implement `TextLayoutDataSource`.
 If you're only using `Transposer`, implement `TextContentDataSource`, which is the parent of `TextLayoutDataSource`.
 If you have a better than O(n) way to find paragraph boundaries, implement `index(ofParagraphBoundaryBefore:)` and `index(ofParagraphBoundaryAfter:)`.
 2. Implement `InitializableFromAffinity`, `InitializableFromGranularity` and `NavigableSelection` for your affinity, granularity, and selection types.
-3. Use the methods on `SelectionNavigation` to dervie new selections from your existing selections.
+3. Use the methods on `SelectionNavigation` to derive new selections from your existing selections.

 ## Future direction